alex-kalanis/kwcms_core/README.md

 calls.

 The main thing about KWCMS framework is the orientation on file tree and controller tree.
-I already has too many problems with usual frameworks which did not acknowledged these two important parts of web life.
+I already had too many problems with usual frameworks which did not acknowledged these two important parts of web life.
 Another thing is a hard way structured inputs and outputs.
 Usually you get only output in format which results plaintext and input in PHP vars.
 Not here.
 Here you get larger control over the input and output.
 Object way.
 This makes testing process